Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/mute-a-call.md

 # Mute a call

-This Code Snippet mutes / unmutes a call.
+This code snippet mutes / unmutes a call.

 ## Example